kossoski/kossoski.github.io/_pages/cv.md

   * Physica Scripta
   * International Journal of Molecular Sciences
   * Journal of Physics B: Atomic, Molecular, and Optical Physics
+  * Journal of Electron Spectroscopy and Related Phenomena
   * The European Physical Journal D
   * European Journal of Physics
   * Journal of Physics: Conference Series